Find resources / Articles / Learning language using Tākai resources

 Here are other helpful places in Te Pihinga 3 to explore with whānau:

-• Page 4 — ‘Pēpi says: I’m starting to understand and respond to more kupu.’
+• Page 7 — ‘Pēpi says: I’m starting to understand and respond to more kupu.
+I’m even saying some too.'

-• Page 9 — ‘Waiata kōhungahunga: Pēpi loves to hear the same familiar songs over and over…’
+• Page 13 — ‘Waiata kōhungahunga: Pēpi loves to hear familiar songs over and over again.
+They don’t even care if you’re in tune or not!

-• Page 15 — ‘Pēpi says: I’m amazed at what my tongue can do.
-I like to practise all the different sounds.’
+• Page 22 — ‘Pēpi says: I’m amazed at what my tongue can do.
+I like to practise different sounds and I’m starting to use more words.'

-• Page 18 — 'Whānau say: We are giving pēpi a world rich in language every day by describing, responding, confirming, adding and modelling — “bathe him in te reo”.’
+• Page 24 — 'Whānau say: We’re giving pēpi a world rich in language every day by describing, responding, confirming, adding and modelling – to bathe them in te reo.'

-• Page 19 — ‘Kaitiaki pēpi: Ngā mahi a rehia is…the art of story-telling, singing, dancing and kapa haka.’
+• Page 26 — ‘Kaitiaki pēpi: Ngā mahi a te rēhia is a term used for games and pastimes, including the arts of storytelling, singing, dancing and kapa haka.'

 Dealing with toddler impatience